These are the best places to hunt elk in North America.

 But there are also a few areas for anyone looking to do it all themselves, such as Areas 79 and 81 outside of the Grand Tetons.

-Elk non-resident tags start around $692 for a standard nonresident bull tag.
+Non-resident elk tags must be applied for, and start at $692 for a standard bull tag.
 Non-resident cow and calf tags can be had for much less, around $288.

 Speaking of cow/calf tags, if you just want to fill your freezer in a beautiful place, try applying for a antlerless hunt in Grand Teton National Park or the National Elk Refuge.
 (Elk Hunt Areas 75 and 77).